ZhihongShao/ZhihongShao.github.io/_pages/about.md

   - /about.html
 ---

-I’m a third-year Ph.D. student in [Conversational AI Group (CoAI)](http://coai.cs.tsinghua.edu.cn/), Department of Computer Science and Technology, Tsinghua University.
+I’m a third-year Ph.D. student in [Conversational AI Group](http://coai.cs.tsinghua.edu.cn/), Department of Computer Science and Technology, Tsinghua University.
-I am fortunate to be advised by Prof. [Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml).
+I'm fortunate to be advised by Prof. [Minlie Huang](http://coai.cs.tsinghua.edu.cn/hml).
 <!-- Prior to joining CoAI, I received B.E. in Computer Science and Technology from Beihang University. -->

 My interests are in natural language processing and deep learning.
 I am particularly interested in how we can build a robust and scalable AI system that can leverage diverse skills (e.g., retrieval, logical reasoning, and numerical reasoning) to aggregate possibly-heterogeneous information and answer natural language questions precisely regardless of their complexity.

-My recent work focused on
+My recent work has focused on
-+ Comprehensive exploitation of a large-scale corpus for multi-answer question answering ([RECTIFY](https://arxiv.org/abs/2110.08544))
++ Comprehensive exploitation of a large-scale corpus for multi-answer QA ([RECTIFY](https://arxiv.org/abs/2110.08544))
 + Neuro-symbolic approaches for complex discrete reasoning ([MIMAX](https://arxiv.org/abs/2106.07174))
 + Robust classification and text matching (e.g., paraphrase detection and natural language inference) ([AdvExpander](https://ieeexplore.ieee.org/document/9622188))